eclipse/epsilon-website/mkdocs/docs/doc/eol.md

 ### Feature Navigation

-Since EOL needs to manage models defined using object oriented modelling technologies, it provides expressions to navigate properties and invoke simple and declarative operations on objects (as presented in the figure below).
+Since EOL needs to manage models defined using object oriented modelling technologies, it provides expressions to navigate properties and invoke simple and declarative operations on objects.

-![Overview of the feature navigation EOL expressions](images/EOLExpressions.png

 In terms of concrete syntax, `.` is used as a uniform operator to access a property of an object and to invoke an operation on it.
 The `->` operator, which is used in OCL to invoke first-order logic operations on sets, has been also preserved for syntax compatibility reasons.
 In EOL, every operation can be invoked both using the `.` or the `->` operators, with a slightly different semantics to enable overriding the built-in operations.
 If the `.` operator is used, precedence is given to the user-defined operations, otherwise precedence is given to the built-in operations.
 For instance, the Any type defines a println() method that prints the string representation of an object to the standard output stream.
 In the listing below, the user has defined another parameterless println() operation in the context of Any.
 Therefore the call to `println()` in line 1 will be dispatched to the user-defined `println()` operation defined in line 3.
 In its body the operation uses the `->` operator to invoke the built-in `println()` operation (line 4).